AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

   <figcaption><b> Figure 21. </b> Time simulation of the delayed-discharge JFET mechanism circuit of figure 20. </figcaption>
 </figure>

 This circuit is simple but ingenious.
 What is happening here is quite sophisticated yet so simple.
-The JFET acts as a switch that commutes the BOOT0 RC circuit charge and discharge, as seen in :numref:`reset4_simple`.
+The JFET acts as a switch that commutes the BOOT0 RC circuit charge and discharge, as seen in figure 22.

 <!-- .. _reset4_simple : -->
 <figure>